Admissions FAQs

 That’s fine.
 Just complete the online Registration Form to sit the Selective Eligibility Test (accessed via the website of any of the participating schools).
 Your child must sit the Selective Eligibility Test in order to be considered by any of the following schools: Nonsuch High School for Girls, Sutton Grammar School, Wallington County Grammar School, Wallington High School for Girls, Wilson's School or for one of the 60 ability places available at Greenshaw High School.

-If you register your child for the SET (Selective Eligibility Test) but then decide that you do not want him or her to take the test after all, please let us know by emailing set2024Entry@suttongrammar.sutton.sch.uk as soon as you decide.
+If you register your child for the SET (Selective Eligibility Test) but then decide that you do not want them to take the test after all, please let us know by emailing set2025Entry@suttongrammar.school as soon as you decide.

 Parents using our tests as a free “mock” for more distant grammar schools or for independent schools generate unnecessary costs for us.
 When the children qualify for, and sit, stage 2 tests the costs can be quite significant as stage 2 tests have to be marked by teaching professionals.

-The Selective Eligibility Test is for children who will be in Year 6 of primary school at the date of the test being held on 12 September 2023 (expected date of birth range 1 September 2012 to 31 August 2013).
+No. The Selective Eligibility Test is for children who will be in Year 6 of primary school at the date of the test being held on 17 September 2024 (expected date of birth range 1 September 2013 to 31 August 2014).
 Children can only sit the Selective Eligibility Test once.
 A younger child cannot sit the test in earlier years as a practice.
 The participating schools will conduct year on year comparisons of the names of registered children.

 You have been asked to complete these questions because your child’s eligibility for Free School Meals and/or your child’s Primary School receiving Pupil Premium in respect of him or her forms part of the oversubscription criteria in the admissions policies of the following schools within the SET group: